Sorting and filtering as effective rational choice procedures: Basic Setup and Decision Support

 \begin{definition}[Attribute] Let $X$ denote the overall set of alternatives and $(V, \succeq)$ be a totally ordered set.
 We call a function $a \colon X \to V$ an \emph{attribute map} or simply an \emph{attribute}. \end{definition}

-For instance, if we take $X$ as a set of books, and model prices using positive reals with the standard ordering $(\RR^+, \geq)$, we can think of a mapping $\price \colon X \to \RR^+$ as assigning prices to each of the books in $X$.
-Moreover, if we model average review rating using the real interval [1,5] (again with the standard ordering), we can also think of the mapping $\rating \colon X \to [1,5]$ as determining the average review $a(x) \in [1,5]$ of each given book $x \in X$, assuming customers will rate books using values $\{1,2,3,4,5\}$.
+For instance, if we take $X$ as a set of shoes, and model sizes using natural numbers with the standard ordering $(\NN, \geq)$, we can think of a mapping $\size \colon X \to \NN$ as assigning sizes to each pair of shoes in $X$.
+An agent may also may consider the quality of goods and rely on ratings, say defined for the real interval [1,5] (again with the standard ordering).
+Then, we can also think of the mapping $\rating \colon X \to [1,5]$ as the average review $a(x) \in [1,5]$ of each pair of shoes $x \in X$, assuming customers will rate the quality of shoes using values $\{1,2,3,4,5\}$.

 \begin{remark} In the example above, attributes describe simple properties.
 We call such attributes \emph{atomic}.
 We note here, attributes can be more complex.
 Consider a family looking for a holiday home.
 They look for a quite place, with garden and pool, and easily accessible by car.
 A platform may offer a composite \emph{attribute}, ``family friendly'', which combines existing attributes in a particular way. \end{remark}